 What is mobile-first design?
-An explanation with bright examples
+An explanation with mobile-first design examples

-In the modern era of technology, the mobile-friendly website is a must if you want to reach success.
-More and more people are using their smartphones to surf the net and you should make your platform perform well and look awesome on all devices.
+In the modern era of technology, a mobile-friendly website is a must if you want to reach success.
+More and more people are using their smartphones to surf the net, and you should make your platform perform well and look awesome on all devices.

-Today, the web development agency explains what mobile-first design means and why it is important, as well as showcases handpicked examples of mobile-first websites.
+Today, the web development agency explains what mobile-first design means and why it is important, as well as showcases, and handpicked examples of mobile-first websites.

 What is a mobile-first design?